na-na-hi/renget/archive/rzimh.md

 Before Inigo could continue, the doorbell rang.
 "Damn, that must be her!" he realized after checking the clock.
 "She's early!"

 Inigo rushed over to the front door and peered through the peephole.
-Sure enough, Hoge stood outside in the hall.
+Sure enough, Hoge stood outside in the hall, rocking back and forth on her heels.
 Inigo's pulse quickened.
 It had only been four days since their magical first kiss at the summer festival, but to Inigo it felt like an eternity.

 "It's Hoge!
 She’ll definitely ask questions if she sees any of you.
 Everyone hide now!" he yelled.